WorldAfterCapital/WorldAfterCapital/part-three/Informational.md

 ## No Artificial Fast and Slow Lanes

-The same additional equipment used by governments to re-impose geographic boundaries on the Internet is also used by ISPs (Internet Service Providers, i.e. companies that provide access to the Internet) to extract additional economic value from customers, in the process distorting access.
+The same additional equipment used by governments to re-impose geographic boundaries on the Internet is also used by ISPs to extract additional economic value from customers, in the process distorting access.
 These practices include paid prioritization and zero rating.
 To understand them better and why they are a problem, let&apos;s take a brief technical detour.

 When you buy access to the Internet, you pay for a connection of a certain capacity.
 Let&apos;s say that is 10 Mbps (that is 10 Megabits per second).
 So if you use that connection fully for, say, sixty seconds, you would have downloaded (or uploaded for that matter) 600 Megabits, the equivalent of 15-25 songs on Spotify or SoundCloud (assuming 3-5 Megabytes per song).
 The fantastic thing about digital information is that all bits are the same.
 So it really doesn&apos;t matter whether you used this to access Wikipedia, to check out Khan Academy, or to browse images of kittens.
 Your ISP should have absolutely no say in that.
 You have paid for the bandwidth, and you should be free to use it to access whatever parts of human knowledge you want.